Since 2013 the European Control Conference (ECC) has been held annually under the auspices of the European Control Association (EUCA).

 The 2022 local host organizations are Imperial College London and University College London.

-Technical co-sponsorship of the event is provided by the International Federation of Automatic Control (IFAC).
+Technical co-sponsorship of the event is provided by the IEEE Control Systems Society (CSS) and by the International Federation of Automatic Control (IFAC).

 Imperial College London is a world top ten university with an international reputation for excellence in teaching and research.